akanksha-priya4/CodSoft/README.md

 # CodSoft
-CODSOFT is a vibrant and diverse community that brings together individuals with similar objectives and ultimate goals.
+CODSOFT is a vibrant and diverse community that brings together individuals with similar objectives and ultimate goals.<br>

+This github repository is made to show my viewer the works/projects I have completed as an intern at CodSoft.

 Author: AKANKSHA PRIYA